 While the department takes into consideration all application materials, it looks closest at the statement of purpose and letters of recommendation.
 Take time to carefully consider what you write and whom you ask to write your letters.
 It is advisable to provide your letter-writers with your statement of purpose in order that they can see specifically what your goals are for the program.

 - Application Form and Fee.
-When you complete the online application for the Graduate School, you will need to pay an application fee ($50) by credit card or check.
+When you complete the online application for the Graduate School, you will need to pay the application fee ($70 for domestic applications, $90 for international applications) by credit card or check.

 - Transcripts.
 The department requires unofficial transcripts from all institutions in which you took college-level courses.
 Please scan and submit with your online application.
 The Office of Admissions requires official transcripts from all institutions where you received a bachelor’s degree and all subsequent degrees.
 Transcripts must show degrees awarded.
-Official transcripts should be sent to the Office of Admissions, 240 Oregon Hall, 1217 University of Oregon, Eugene, OR 97403-1217.
+Official transcripts should be sent to the Office of the Registrar following the instructions on this page.